 It can also include things like creating a “hope box” that is filled with items or reminders of what is beautiful in your life and what there is to keep living for.

 Explore suicide prevention resources

-There are several organizations focused on suicide prevention where you can find more information including
+There are several organizations focused on suicide prevention where you can find more information, including:

-- American Foundation for Suicide Prevention which offers connections to local chapters, support groups, and information
+- American Foundation for Suicide Prevention, which offers connections to local chapters, support groups, and information

 - Suicide Prevention Resource Center is a federally supported resource center that offers training, consultation, logistical support, and information

-- National Suicide Prevention Directory which includes a comprehensive database of suicide prevention agencies across the country
+- National Suicide Prevention Directory, which includes a comprehensive database of suicide prevention agencies across the country

-- The Trevor Project which offers nationwide 24/7/365 crisis intervention and suicide prevention services through the TrevorLifeline and confidential text-based counseling through TrevorText for LGBTQ+ young people under 25 years.
+- The Trevor Project offers nationwide 24/7/365 crisis intervention and suicide prevention services through the TrevorLifeline and confidential text-based counseling through TrevorText for LGBTQ+ young people under 25 years.
 You can also chat with a counselor through the website.

-- The National Organization for People of Color Against Suicide which addresses suicide prevention and intervention in communities of color
+- The National Organization for People of Color Against Suicide addresses suicide prevention and intervention in communities of color

 Get support for yourself